-Our principal place of business is located at 2015 Peel Street, 5th Floor, Montreal, Quebec, Canada H3A 1T8.
-This is also the location of our licensor, Advanomics Corporation, who is providing this space to us on a rent free basis as of the date of this Report.
+Our principal place of business is located at 469 Jean-Talon West, 3rd Floor, Montreal, Quebec, Canada, H3N 1R4, where we relocated in June, 2012.
+Previously, our principal place of business was located at 2015 Peel Street, 5th Floor, Montreal, Quebec, Canada, H3A 1T8.
+Our current location is also the location of our licensor, Advanomics Corporation, who is providing this space to us on a rent free basis as of the date of this Report.
 If and when we are able to secure financing we expect that we will lease our own office and laboratory space.
 Our current space consists of approximately 1,000 square feet of executive office space.
-We anticipate that this will be sufficient for our needs until financing is in place.
+We anticipate that this will be sufficient for our needs until financing is in place, of which there is no assurance.